-Thanks to the trend for vintage military clothing started by “I Was Lord Kitchener's Valet” of Carnaby Street, the British Army's red military jackets, or tunics, became one of the defining looks of the 1960s, making appearances on musicians and in films of the era, such as on one of The Yardbirds in the seminal “Blow Up”.
+Thanks to the trend for vintage military clothing started by “I Was Lord Kitchener's Valet” of Carnaby Street, the British Army's red military jackets, or tunics, became one of the defining looks of the 1960s, making appearances on musicians and in films of the era.

 Prescient of Patsy Stone, with ciggy in hand, this print is called “Kiss My Buttons” after an episode of Absolutely Fabulous where Patsy intends to intimidate her fellow magazine editors by wearing her status-symbol Chanel couture suit.